Integration with External Applications

 Squid documentation: http://www.squid-cache.org/Doc/.

-Description and source code files of squidclamav: https://squidclamav.darold.net/
+Description and source code of squidclamav: https://squidclamav.darold.net/

 HAVP